aiarena/aiarena-web/README.md

 ## Module structure:
 ### aiarena/core
-Core ladder/project functionality
+Core project functionality

 ### aiarena/api
-Web API endpoints and functionality
+Web API endpoints and functionality.
+This root api folder contains views for public use.

+#### aiarena/api/arenaclient
+API endpoints specifically for use by the arenaclients to obtain new matches and report results.

+#### aiarena/api/stream
+API endpoints specifically for use by the livestream player to obtain a curated list of match replays to feature.

 ### aiarena/frontend
 Django template website frontend

+### aiarena/patreon
+A module for linking website users to their patreon counterparts.

 ## License